 Research in the field of energy carriers at OWI is concerned with the characteristics of liquid fossil and renewable fuels and lubricants and their applications in technical systems, for instance in motor vehicles, combined heat and power plants or heating systems.
 The focus of several research projects at OWI lies in particular on the physical-chemical properties of new, renewable fuels as well as on their effects on technical systems and components.
 Against the background of the required greenhouse gas reduction and to develop alternative fuels especially for the transport sector, further research areas exist.
 Besides, higher distances and lower resistances should be realised by the development of innovative lubricants.

 Depending on the feedstock, the origin and the method of production, alternative fuels can differ significantly in their physical-chemical properties which depend on the available mixing ratio.
 Moreover, possible interdependencies with additives have to be taken into consideration.
-Considered are already marketable fuels, such as biodiesel, biogenic heating oil and bioethanol, as well as possible alternatives like butanol or long chain alcohols, hydrogenated vegetable oil (HVO) or XtL (BtL – Biomass-to-Liquid, GtL – Gas-to-Liquid and CtL – Coal to Liquid).
+Considered are already marketable fuels, such as biodiesel, biogenic heating oil and bioethanol, as well as possible alternatives like methanol and butanol as well as long chain alcohols, hydrogenated vegetable oil (HVO) or XtL (BtL – Biomass-to-Liquid, PtL – Power-to-Liquid; Gas-to-Liquid).